-- Tasmanian Government buildings have planned and regularly practiced evacuation procedures. - Active Armed Offender protocols and lockdowns. - Workplace Standards Tasmania support. - Some organisations have protocols for communications and other mechanisms in a disaster.
+- Active Armed Offender protocols and lockdowns. - Workplace Standards Tasmania support. - Some organisations have protocols for communications and other mechanisms in a disaster.

-Issues identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included:

-- There is scope to extend exercise and lessons management capability and capacity. - Resourcing for capability building across hazards should be cohesive. - Developing a business case for many capability building initiatives can be complex. - Response and recovery capabilities extends beyond first responders. - Challenges relating to scaling up personnel requirements for response and adequately mitigating key single person dependencies should be explored. - Interoperability arrangements successfully enable transfer of staff across agencies to support response and recovery but there are some limitations that could be explored. - Communications infrastructure, for example limited mobile phone coverage in some parts of Tasmania, can impinge on the ability to provide and receive timely communications during and after disasters. - Navigation and terminology on related government and agency websites needs to be consistent and structured with the user in mind.
+- There is scope to extend exercise and lessons management capability and capacity. - Resourcing for capability building across hazards could be more consistent. - In some cases there has been difficulty in obtaining traction for implementing recommendations for capability improvements. - Response and recovery capabilities must extend beyond first responders.

+- Scaling up personnel requirements for response and adequately mitigating key single person dependencies can be challenging. - Interoperability arrangements enable transfer of staff across agencies to support response and recovery but have limitations.

-Ideas identified during the development of the Strategy included the following.
+Ideas identified during the development of the draft Strategy included:

-- Develop lessons management and exercise capability and capacity. - Implement a Volunteer Strategy.
+- Develop lessons management and exercise capability and capacity. - Implement a Volunteer Strategy. - Implement the EM Training Continuum. - Share information about NGO capabilities and capacity to enhance collaborative approaches to community disaster resilience. - Further develop interoperability arrangements and options.